 - Property damage repairs

-- Pain, suffering and diminished quality of life
+- Pain, suffering, and diminished quality of life

-- Punitive damages, in some cases
+- Punitive damages, in limited cases where permitted by law

 Essential Information About Ontario Spinal Cord Injury Claims